Model Town, Lahore: History

-The residents of Model Town, who owned their spacious houses, were retired judges, rich businessmen, traders, and upmarket store-owners.
-Many high court judges, doctors, and engineers had also moved to Model Town from the city.
-Included among the residents of this best laid-out residential estate of Lahore were college professors and officers of the civil service.
-The communist leader Baba Pyare Lal "BPL" Bedi, who had studied at British and German universities, lived here.
-His son Kabir Bedi became a famous actor in post-independence India.
-As of March 2015, Saifur Rehman was elected president of the Model Town Society, marking his second term in office.
+The residents of Model Town were retired judges, rich businessmen, traders, and upmarket store-owners.
+Many high court judges, doctors, and engineers also moved to Model Town from the city.
+The communist leader Baba Pyare Lal "BPL" Bedi, lived there, too.
+In March 2015, Saifur Rehman was elected president of the Model Town Society, marking his second term in office.